Is There a Dimmer Outlook Ahead for Cardiff Oncology Inc. (CRDF)?

 Piper Sandler, on the other hand, stated in their research note that they expect to see CRDF reach a price target of $25.
 The rating they have provided for CRDF stocks is “Overweight” according to the report published on October 08th, 2020.

-During the last 5 trading sessions, CRDF rose by +6.59%, which changed the moving average for the period of 200-days by +1,837.62% in comparison to the 20-day moving average, which settled at $18.77.
-In addition, Cardiff Oncology Inc. saw 8.78% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CRDF fell by -26.53%, which changed the moving average for the period of 200-days by +1,429.55% in comparison to the 20-day moving average, which settled at $18.43.
+In addition, Cardiff Oncology Inc. saw -25.18% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading